-In addition to preservation and digitization, the Historical Initiative has developed a website at sigmachi.org/history. that provides answers to frequently asked questions concerning Sigma Chi's history.
-In summer 2011, the $\Sigma X$ Codex Digital Library Portal went online.
-Using $\Sigma X$ Codex, the Fraternity's members can search for and read articles from back issue archives of The Magazine of Sigma Chi, view items from the archives' manuscript and photograph collections, and, eventually, view artifacts in the museum at the International Headquarters.
-The Historical Initiative also provides a single point of contact for all of Sigma Chi's history.
+In addition to preservation and digitization, the Historical Initiative has developed a website at sigmachi.org/history that provides answers to frequently asked questions concerning Sigma Chi's history.
+In summer 2011, the ΣX Codex Digital Library Portal went online.
+Using ΣX Codex, the Fraternity's members can search for and read articles from back issue archives of The Magazine of Sigma Chi, view items from the archives' manuscript and photograph collections, and, eventually, view artifacts in the museum at the International Headquarters.
+The Historical Initiative also provides a single point of contact for all of Sigma Chi's history-related programs.
+For more information, go to sigmachi.org/history.